NocahOrg/NocahOrg.github.io/Micah/MicahProjectsEntry.md

 # 6502 computer system

 This is a 6502 computer system that is essentially a exact replica of [Ben Eaters 6502 computer](https://youtu.be/LnzuMJLZRdU).
-I do plan on changin many things about this computer.
+I do plan on changing many things about this computer.

 ![6502](/PortalImages/IMG_0361.jpeg)